D-optimal Designs with Ordered Categorical Data

 \begin{example} \quad {\rm \citeauthor{christensen2013} (2015, Table~1) aggregated the wine data from \cite{randall1989}.
 It contains the output of a factorial experiment with two treatment factors each at two levels ({\tt Temperature} $x_1$: cold ($-$) or warm ($+$); {\tt Contact} $x_2$: no ($-$) or yes ($+$)) affecting wine bitterness.
 The response was ordinal with five levels (from ``1'' being least bitter to ``5'' being most bitter).
 The original design employed a uniform allocation ${\mathbf p}_u = (1/4, 1/4, 1/4, 1/4)^T$.
 The estimated parameter values under the logit link are $(\hat{\beta_1},\hat{\beta_2},\hat{\theta_1},\hat{\theta_2},\hat{\theta_3},\hat{\theta_4})^T = (1.25, 0.76, -3.36, -0.76, 1.45, 2.99)^T$.
 If a follow-up experiment is planned regarding the estimated values of the parameters as the true values, then the D-optimal approximate allocation found by the lift-one algorithm is ${\mathbf p}_o = (0.2694, 0.2643, 0.2333, 0.2330)^T$.
 The efficiency of the original design ${\mathbf p}_u$ is 99.9\%.
 Nevertheless, the corresponding efficiency may drop to 80\% if $|\beta_1|$ and $|\beta_2|$ are both larger than $3$ (see Figure~1(a)).
-In that case, the D-optimal allocations are minimally supported, that is, some $p_i$ is 0 (see Figure~1(b)), which will be discussed further in Section~5.
+In that case, the D-optimal allocations are minimally supported, see Figure~1(b); this is discussed further in Section~5. {$\Box$}}\end{example}